akeneo/pim-docs/technical_overview/teamwork_assistant/project_creation.rst

 products.
 In this section, we will understand how a project is created and what are the important steps it goes through during creation.

-.. _project completeness: project_completeness.html

 * project **saved**: Via the UI, the user creates a new project, then saves it.
 A project is saved when the Project entity has been saved in the database.
 * project **calculated**: Once a project has been saved some background processes are launched.
-For example, these processes detect impacted users and they compute the `project completeness`_ of each product for multiple user groups and permissions using calculation steps.
+   For example, these processes detect impacted users and they compute the :doc:`project completeness <project_completeness>` of each product for multiple user groups and permissions using calculation steps.

 A project is known as created when these two steps are done.